kapilreddy/bunshin/README.md

 ### How it works

 Bunshin uses [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) for deciding which redis nodes to use for storing cache data.
 While storing a value bunshin will add a server unix timestamp as id, but this id can be provided by the app logic as well.
-As long as this number is monotonically increasing for each modification to the value it will work.
+Bunshin maintains G-Set CRDT for each resource key where elements are ids (timestamps).
+Since we only want latest value older elements are pruned.

 ### Definations